jobbrIO/demo/README.md

 Source code: [JobbrIO/jobbr-server-ravendb](https://github.com/jobbrIO/jobbr-storage-ravendb)

 ## Artefacts

 Artefacts are files which jobs write to their working directory during execution.
-These files are collected when the job finished and persisted by the jobbr server.
+These files are collected when the job finished and persisted by the Jobbr server.
 Like the `JobStorageProvider` if you don't configure an `IArtefactStorageProvider`, these artefacts are only persisted to memory and lost after restart.
 To persist them choose one of the following artefact storage providers:

 - [JobbrIO/jobbr-artefactstorage-filesystem](https://github.com/jobbrIO/jobbr-artefactstorage-filesystem)
 - [JobbrIO/jobbr-artefactstorage-ravenfs](https://github.com/jobbrIO/jobbr-artefactstorage-ravenfs)

 ## WebAPI

-To interact (eg creating new triggers) with jobbr server at runtime, add the [WebAPI](https://github.com/jobbrIO/jobbr-webapi) component to your server configuration.
+To interact (eg creating new triggers) with Jobbr server at runtime, add the [WebAPI](https://github.com/jobbrIO/jobbr-webapi) component to your server configuration.
 This component will expose a REST API to interact with the server at runtime.

 ```
 Install-Package Jobbr.Server.WebAPI